-In this phenomenon-driven unit, students are exposed to the complex, realworld problem of the rapid increase in diagnosed cases of type 2 diabetes across the United States in the past 20 years.
-Students' questions about the phenomenon drive their learning as they find out how blood glucose levels are maintained in the body, and how the failure of these mechanisms result in type 2 diabetes.
-Students consider genetic factors that contribute to the disease, as well as environmental factors that influence health, including social, political and economic structures.
+In this phenomenon-driven unit, students are exposed to the complex problem of the rapid increase in diagnosed cases of type 2 diabetes across the United States in the past 20 years.
 Throughout the unit, prevention and treatment are emphasized as students learn how good nutrition, exercise, personal choice, public health policies and community engagement can contribute to positive health outcomes.

-EnduringMost traits are determined by a combination of genetic and environmental factors, including complex diseases like type 2 diabetes.

-- Type 2 diabetes is a growing concern and occurs frequently in our communities. - Type 2 diabetes is a complex condition that is heavily influenced by environmental factors such as access to resources, personal choice, product marketing, public policy, socio-economic status, and stress. - Blood glucose levels are regulated to stay within a healthy range.
+- Most traits are determined by a combination of genetic and environmental factors, including complex diseases like type 2 diabetes. - Type 2 diabetes is a growing concern and occurs frequently in our communities. - Type 2 diabetes is a complex condition that is heavily influenced by environmental factors such as access to resources, personal choice, product marketing, public policy, socio-economic status, and stress. - Blood glucose levels are regulated to stay within a healthy range.
 Type 2 diabetes is the result of chronic high blood glucose levels over time as regulation of blood glucose levels fail. - Glucose, the major energy source for all human cells, is released primarily through digestion of carbohydrates.
 Food choices impact blood glucose levels. - Type 2 diabetes is a serious condition with negative health consequences if left untreated. - Type 2 diabetes can be prevented: factors contributing to a person's risk include good nutrition and exercise. - Students can make a meaningful contribution to the prevention of type 2 diabetes.